abdulmanan69/p2pchat/README.md

 You can either:
 1. Use the `supabase_schema.sql` file and run it in the Supabase SQL editor, or
 2. Follow the manual steps in `SUPABASE_SETUP.md`

+**Important**: Make sure the `id` column is properly configured as an auto-incrementing primary key.
+See the "Fixing ID Column Issues" section in SUPABASE_SETUP.md if you encounter errors.

 #### Configure Row Level Security (RLS)
 **Policy 1: Enable read access for all**